eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 #### Optional, Cyclone DDS Gateway

-The Cyclone DDS Gateway depends currently on [Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds).
+The Cyclone DDS gateway depends currently on [Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds).
-When building it with the CMake option: `-DDDS_GATEWAY=ON` it will be automatically installed as dependency.
+When building it with the CMake option `-DDDS_GATEWAY=ON` it will be automatically installed as dependency.
 Furthermore you have to install:

 - [Apache Maven](http://maven.apache.org/download.cgi), 3.5 or later